Dollar Tree (NASDAQ:DLTR) Issues Q4 2021 Earnings Guidance

 Dollar Tree (NASDAQ:DLTR) issued an update on its fourth quarter 2021 earnings guidance on Tuesday morning.
 The company provided EPS guidance of $1.690-$1.790 for the period, compared to the Thomson Reuters consensus EPS estimate of $1.750.
 The company issued revenue guidance of $7.02 billion-$7.18 billion, compared to the consensus revenue estimate of $7.03 billion.Dollar Tree also updated its FY 2021 guidance to $5.480-$5.580 EPS.

 Dollar Tree (NASDAQ:DLTR) last announced its earnings results on Tuesday, November 23rd.
-The company reported $0.96 earnings per share for the quarter, topping the Thomson Reuters’ consensus estimate of $0.95 by $0.01.
-The company had revenue of $6.42 billion during the quarter, compared to analyst estimates of $6.42 billion.
-Dollar Tree had a net margin of 5.29% and a return on equity of 19.02%.
-Dollar Tree’s revenue was up 3.9% compared to the same quarter last year.
-During the same quarter last year, the firm posted $1.39 earnings per share.
-Research analysts predict that Dollar Tree will post 5.56 EPS for the current year.
+The company reported $0.96 earnings per share (EPS) for the quarter, beating the Thomson Reuters’ consensus estimate of $0.95 by $0.01.
+The company had revenue of $6.42 billion for the quarter, compared to analysts’ expectations of $6.42 billion.
+Dollar Tree had a return on equity of 19.02% and a net margin of 5.29%.
+Dollar Tree’s quarterly revenue was up 3.9% on a year-over-year basis.
+During the same quarter in the previous year, the firm earned $1.39 earnings per share.
+On average, research analysts forecast that Dollar Tree will post 5.57 earnings per share for the current fiscal year.

-Several research analysts have recently commented on the stock.
-Piper Sandler raised their price objective on shares of Dollar Tree from $93.00 to $144.00 and gave the company a neutral rating in a research note on Wednesday.
-Evercore ISI raised their price objective on shares of Dollar Tree from $125.00 to $150.00 and gave the company an in-line rating in a research note on Wednesday.
-TheStreet raised shares of Dollar Tree from a c+ rating to a b- rating in a research note on Friday, October 22nd.
-Telsey Advisory Group raised shares of Dollar Tree from a market perform rating to an outperform rating and raised their price objective for the company from $132.00 to $175.00 in a research note on Wednesday.
-Finally, JPMorgan Chase & Co. raised their price objective on shares of Dollar Tree from $131.00 to $169.00 and gave the company an overweight rating in a research note on Wednesday.
-One equities research analyst has rated the stock with a sell rating, seven have assigned a hold rating and ten have assigned a buy rating to the company’s stock.
-According to data from MarketBeat.com, Dollar Tree presently has an average rating of Buy and a consensus target price of $138.89.
+DLTR has been the topic of a number of analyst reports.
+TheStreet upgraded Dollar Tree from a c+ rating to a b- rating in a research note on Friday, October 22nd.
+BMO Capital Markets boosted their price objective on Dollar Tree from $97.00 to $155.00 and gave the company a market perform rating in a research note on Wednesday, November 24th.
+They noted that the move was a valuation call.
+Zacks Investment Research upgraded Dollar Tree from a sell rating to a hold rating and set a $120.00 target price for the company in a research report on Monday, November 15th.
+Gordon Haskett upgraded Dollar Tree from a hold rating to a buy rating and boosted their target price for the stock from $119.45 to $170.00 in a research report on Tuesday, November 23rd.
+Finally, Morgan Stanley boosted their target price on Dollar Tree from $125.00 to $150.00 and gave the stock an equal weight rating in a research report on Friday.
+One investment analyst has rated the stock with a sell rating, eight have given a hold rating and ten have assigned a buy rating to the company’s stock.
+According to data from MarketBeat.com, Dollar Tree currently has an average rating of Hold and an average price target of $139.47.

-In related news, insider William A. Old, Jr. sold 16,267 shares of the firm’s stock in a transaction that occurred on Monday, November 15th.
-The shares were sold at an average price of $125.46, for a total value of $2,040,857.82.
-The sale was disclosed in a legal filing with the SEC, which is accessible through the SEC website.
-1.40% of the stock is owned by company insiders.
+In related news, insider William A. Old, Jr. sold 16,267 shares of the firm’s stock in a transaction on Monday, November 15th.
+The stock was sold at an average price of $125.46, for a total value of $2,040,857.82.
+The sale was disclosed in a legal filing with the SEC, which is available through this link.
+1.20% of the stock is currently owned by company insiders.

 Dollar Tree, Inc owns and operates discount variety stores offering merchandise at the fixed prices.
 It operates through Dollar Tree and Family Dollar segments.
 The Dollar Tree segment includes operations under Dollar Tree and Dollar Tree Canada brands, with its distribution centers in the United States and in Canada.